evannetwork/evannetwork.github.io/dev/security.md

 - prevent contract content from being leaded to third parties
 - make access to contract content possible without exchanging keys for every piece of data stored in contracts

+## Key Exchange
+By default any data stored in [contracts](/dev/smart-contracts) is encrypted.
+This is true for [profiles](/tutorial/create-identity), [Digital Twins](/dev/dgitial-twin) or any other.
+This means it is impossible for others to read data in other contracts.
+Profiles can't read each others contacts etc. People can't even send each other [BMail](/tutorial/mailbox) messages.

+To establish communication, accounts/contracts need to exchange keys.
+This is one of the most basic operations in `evan.network`, because without exchanging keys, little else can be done.
+If you are an end user it is done for you in most cases, and you won't even notice, or you can use the [contacts](/tutorial/contacts) ÐApp to initiate key exchanges.

+As a developer you have to keep track of this yourself usually, unless you use one of the Helper functions from [Factories](/dev/smart-contract#contract-factories) or [Business Centers](/dev/smart-contract#business-cener).

+The key exchange module is made available through the [blockchain core](https://github.com/evannetwork/blockchain-core) library.

 ## Permissions in Smart Contracts
 ### Basic Permissions